KaremVijay/KaremVijay/README.md

 ---

 ## **🚀 Profile Summary**
-Experienced **Business Analyst & Data Analyst** with expertise in **data visualization, business intelligence, and data-driven decision-making**.
-Passionate about transforming raw data into meaningful insights to drive business efficiency and improve strategic planning.
-Skilled in **SQL, Python, Power BI, Tableau, and Excel Analytics** to analyze and present data effectively.
+Detail-oriented Business Analyst & Data Analyst with 3+ years of experience in leveraging data-driven insights to enhance business strategies and decision-making.
+Skilled in business intelligence, data visualization, process optimization, and statistical analysis to improve operational efficiency.
+Proficient in SQL, Power BI, Tableau, Python, and Excel for data-driven reporting and performance monitoring.
+Experienced in requirement gathering, stakeholder management, KPI tracking, and predictive modeling.
+Passionate about delivering actionable business insights through data analytics and visualization.

 ---

 ## **🎓 Education**
 🎓 **Master of Science in Business Analytics** – *University of North Texas, Dallas, US (Dec 2024)*
-🎓 **Bachelor of Technology in Computer Science & Engineering** – *Bharath University, India (May 2020)*
+🎓 **Bachelor of Technology in Electronics and Communication Engineering** – *Gitam University, India (May 2021)*

 ---